 - Paying the correct amount of rent on a timely basis each month

-- Providing accurate information to the owner at the certification or rectification interview to decide your eligibility for assistance
+- Providing accurate information to the owner at the certification interview to decide your eligibility for assistance

 Responsibilities to the Project and to Your Fellow Residents

-Additionally, you have the duty to live in a way that won't disturb your neighbors.
-These duties include:
+You also have the duty to live in a way that won't disturb your neighbors, which includes the following: